pallets/flask/esof/docs/assignment2.md

 * **Reference to Requirements**: Routing for selection of paths of the network

-* **Pre-conditions**:
+* **Pre-conditions**: none

 * **Description**:

-	 The develpor has made a set  of rule to determinate URL’s  to make them user friendly
+1. The developer has made a set  of rule to determinate URL’s  to make them user friendly

 * **Post-conditions**:

+1. Application has more user friendly URL's
 ________________________________________________________________________________________________________________________________________

 **User Case**:  Set Application context